My journey

 I bring together over 30 years of experience as a Chartered Physiotherapist with a deeply embodied practice in qigong, breathwork, and mindful movement.
 My approach is grounded in both clinical understanding and lived experience, including navigating persistent pain, menopause, ADHD, and lifelong partial hearing loss.
 This combination allows me to offer a compassionate, inclusive, and evidence-informed practice tailored to your needs.

 Whether you are seeking support with stress, persistent pain, or simply looking to feel more balanced, energised, and connected, my teaching provides a safe, supportive space where meaningful change can happen.
-Participants consistently report leaving sessions feeling lighter, calmer, and inspired.
+Participants consistently report leaving sessions feeling lighter, calmer, and more connected to self and nature.

 Qigong means working with your energy.
 I began exploring energy practices over ten years ago.
 Back then, it was considered a little “out there.”
 Today, science increasingly confirms: everything is energy, and where your attention goes, your energy flows.